Pink and Red Velvet Valentine’s Day Cake

-Nothing says “love” like this Pink and Red Velvet Valentine’s Day Cake!
+Nothing says “love” like this Red Velvet Valentine’s Day Cake!
 The uniquely sized tiers give it a modern look, and the graphic red, black, and white heart-and-arrow pattern is striking.
 You’ll swoon over this romantic red velvet cake!

 Happy Valentine’s Day!
 I haven’t made a big, all-out cake in a while, so I thought it only fitting to ring in the day of looooove by going back to my one true love: over-the-top cakes!
 (Apologies to my husband, but he’s always known there’s a special place in my heart for cake beasts like this.)